 A U.S.-spec BMW parked in Germany always stands out.
-It’s not the plate or the trim badge.
-It’s the light.
+It’s not the plate or the trunk badge.
+It’s the rear light.
 European cars signal with a crisp amber flash.
 American cars signal with red, which blends into the brake and tail lamps.
 Most people won’t notice.
 Anyone who pays attention to design will.

 Two Rulebooks, Two Lamp Designs